MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-supported-crossplat-os.md

 ## Universal Linux (RPM package)

-CentOS 6 and 7, Oracle Linux 6, 7 are supported
+CentOS 6, 7 and Oracle Linux 6, 7, 8 are supported.

-CentOS 8 is supported from 2019 UR2 and later in XPlat agent under Universal Linux (RPM package).
+CentOS 8 is supported from 2019 UR2 and later and Oracle Linux 8 is supported from 2019 UR3 and later in XPlat agent under Universal Linux (RPM package).
 To install the agent on servers, see [Install the agent on RPM based Universal Linux Servers](manage-install-crossplat-agent-cmdline.md#to-install-the-agent-on-rpm-based-universal-linux-servers-oracle-and-centos).

 |Required package|Description|Minimum version|
 |--------------------|---------------|-------------------|